Liz581/Building-Frontend-Websites/README.md

-This repostirory holds all of my learning from Information Technology 202.

-It has a range of examples of HTML/CSS and Javascript:
+This repository contains a list of website examples that implement a variety of HTML/CSS and Javascript concepts:
 - Google Maps
 - Video and Audio Recording
 - Data fetching/displaying